RosterElf Logo

 • Consider onboarding needs — what do new starters need to know?

-• Review incident reports for processes that often go wrong
+• Review incident reports for processes that frequently go wrong

 2

-Consult with the people who actually perform the task to understand how it is done and identify tips.
+Consult with the people who actually perform the task to understand how it is done, identify unofficial shortcuts, and capture the knowledge that typically lives only in experienced employees' heads.

 Key actions: